Arts and Trauma Residency

 2018 Teaching Artist Residencies for Schools

 Creative Sonoma is offering free teaching artist residencies to Sonoma County K-12 schools who have students, teachers or administrative staff affected by the fires, either directly or indirectly.
 The arts have many benefits in a learning environment and ameliorating the effects of trauma is key among them.
-Creative Sonoma hosted an intensive training session this winter for 2 dozen teaching artists to help them enhance their skills in providing arts residencies for students impacted by trauma.
+Creative Sonoma hosted an intensive training session in February 2018 for 2 dozen teaching artists to help them enhance their skills in providing arts residencies for students impacted by trauma.

 Residencies with these teaching artists are available between now and October 2018.
 For the purpose of this program, residencies are defined as 8 hours: 6 hours of student contact time and 2 hours of prep for the teaching artist.
 A brief outline of the central responsibilities for schools is listed below.